Home » *Top Pick*, Art & Museums, History, Lectures & Workshops, San Francisco

 Many people regularly pass this Queen Anne residence, yet most have never explored its original and luxuriant interior.

-Expert docents will lead tours of this true neighborhood gem, where you can encounter fascinating, but little-known history tidbits about the Gold Rush, the 1906 Earthquake and Fire, and unusual Victorian era customs.
+Expert docents are stationed in every room of this true neighborhood gem – tour the house and encounter fascinating, but little-known history tidbits about the Gold Rush, the 1906 Earthquake and Fire, and unusual Victorian era customs.
 This is San Francisco’s only Victorian interior open to the public.

 Haas-Lilienthal House, 2007 Franklin Street, San Francisco